 Riding is a whole-body endeavour that involves every part of the rider.
 From controlling the tips of the fingers to the ends of the toes to everything in between, the body must be engaged in large and small movements over space in time.
 Aids must be precise, gentle and timed in relation to the horse's movement.
 At any given moment, the rider must be engaged in some expression of movement in order to follow and guide the horse's next steps.

 Blueprinting, in the riding sense, refers to the muscle memory that is developed in both the horse are rider.
 The whole concept of riding could seem to be a very daunting task if it weren't for the fact that muscles develop a movement 'blueprint' - once the neural pathways are engaged and connected, similar movements in similar circumstances become easier and easier until that particular movement occurs with little conscious thought.
 In effect, with sufficient practice, the rider can stop having to think about what the body is doing - you can essentially send the body on auto-pilot and think very little other than to get down to the business of 'feeling'.

-Blueprinting is an advantage in the sense that once you achieve ‘autopilot’ you can rely on your central nervous system (CNS) to do most of the ‘thinking’ in response to the many tiny movements required to respond to the horse’s movements.
+Long ago, my instructor explained it to me this way: blueprinting is an advantage in the sense that once you achieve 'autopilot' you can rely on your central nervous system (CNS) to do most of the 'thinking' in response to the many tiny movements required to respond to the horse's movements.